stephmarie17/docs-shared/dbx/issues-and-help.rst

 have various levels of experience using the {+driver-short+}.
 The quickest way to get support for general questions is through the `MongoDB Community Forums <https://www.mongodb.com/community/forums/>`__.

-To learn more about our support channels, see :manual:`</support/>` in the MongoDB Server documentation.
+To learn more about our support channels, see :manual:`Technical Support </support/>` in the MongoDB Server documentation.

 Bugs / Feature Requests
 -----------------------